epfml/OptML_course/labs/ex01/python_setup_tutorial.md

 Our `npprimer.ipynb` notebook as part of the first lab has some useful commands and exercises to help you get started with NumPy.

-We recommend [this list of small exercises](https://www.machinelearningplus.com/101-numpy-exercises-python/) to get started with NumPy arrays etc.
+We recommend [this list of small exercises](https://www.machinelearningplus.com/python/101-numpy-exercises-python/) to get started with NumPy arrays etc.

 If you are familiar with Matlab, a good starting point is [this guide](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html).
-Be careful that we will use way more the `array` structure compared to the `matrix` structure.
+Note that we will use the `array` structure much more often than the `matrix` structure.

 A good and probably more complete reference is [this one](http://www.engr.ucsb.edu/~shell/che210d/numpy.pdf).